po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 ## Pull Changes from the Remote Repository

-* Prior to each class, it is important that you do a `git pull` to download any changes and activity files from the student repository to your local machine.
+* Prior to each class, it is important that you do a `git pull` to pull down any changes and activity files from the student repository to your local machine.

-* So let's review how to download changes from a remote repository using `git pull`.
+* So let's review how to pull the changes from a remote repository using `git pull`.

 * To perform a `git pull`, first navigate to the corresponding project directory, which in our case will be `git-init-sample`.